olivertowers/aaz/Commands/document-db/cluster/_list.md

 #### examples

-- Lists the Mongo Cluster resources in a subscription.
+- Lists the cluster resources in a subscription.
     ```bash
-        document-db cluster list
+        docdb cluster list
     ```

-- Lists the Mongo Cluster resources in a resource group.
+- Lists the cluster resources in a resource group.
     ```bash
-        document-db cluster list --resource-group TestResourceGroup
+        docdb cluster list --resource-group TestResourceGroup
     ```